martinjeret/codemagic-docs/content/getting-started/setting-up.md

 Upon login, Codemagic will automatically display the list of apps in the [connected repositories](./signup#connecting-several-repository-accounts).
 If you want to build an app that is not available through the account you signed up with, you can [add the app from custom source](./adding-apps-from-custom-sources).

 {{<notebox>}}
 * If you can't see your app listed, it may be because you don't have sufficient permissions or Codemagic has no access to your team or organization.
-Codemagic requires read/write permission to build your app.
+OAuth authentication requires read/write permission to build your app, whereas Codemagic [GitHub app](./codemagic-github-app) can be installed with read only access.
 Contact your repository admin to review the settings.
+You can also [add the app from custom source](./adding-apps-from-custom-sources) to grant read only access to Codemagic.
 * If your app requires accessing private Git submodules or dependencies, you need to give Codemagic access to them in order to build successfully.
 See how to do that [here](../building/access-private-git-submodules).

 {{</notebox>}}